campusbeats/campusbeats.github.io/index.md

  - In-app messaging client
  - Mobile version

-# Community Feedback
+# Community Feedback FIX
 After developing our application, we had 5 members of the community act as users to test our application.
-We received feedback from: Devan L., Jerrie S., Lindsay R., Ashley T., and <INSERT NAME HERE>
+We received feedback from: Devan L., Jerrie S., Lindsay R., Ashley T., and **<INSERT NAME HERE>**

 The feedback we received from them are as follows:
 ## Liked